Fluxitude/guidant/.roo/rules/tags.md

 ---
 # Tagged Task Lists Command Patterns

-This document outlines the standardized patterns that **ALL** Task Master commands must follow to properly support the tagged task lists system.
+This document outlines the standardized patterns that **ALL** Guidant commands must follow to properly support the tagged task lists system.

 ## Core Principles